davidvdev/responsive-web-design-exercise/README.md

 #### Chrome Device Toolbar

-DevTools comes with a great feature to easily view a web sites responsiveness using the `device toolbar`.
+DevTools comes with a great feature to easily view a web sites responsiveness using the **device toolbar**.

 <img src="https://i.imgur.com/DHYdzht.png" width=300/>

-Once the toolbar is activated we will be able change the screen width using the sections just above the site or the slider bar to the right.
+Once the toolbar is activated we will be able change the screen width using the sections just above the site (highlighted in red below) or the slider bar to the right.

 <img src="https://i.imgur.com/pdFgvi2.jpg" >